The Spiritual but Not Religious Millennial

 There are basically three types of Millennials: those that are religious in a more traditional sense, those that don’t care about religion or spirituality, and those that are spiritual but not religious (SBNR).
 The first group will tend to traditional religious beliefs.
 That doesn’t mean they accept everything they hear–they don’t.
 They want religion served up in ways that meet their standards for transparency and integrity.
 They are really turned off by anti-gay teachings, and want religion kept out of politics.

-There are also SBNR Millennials whose spirituality, like their parents`, is a pastiche of mysticism, psychology, and science.
-They combine Eastern and Western religious teachings with metaphysics in ways that have been around since before the 1970s, experimenting with the autonomy of Buddhism, the magic of metaphysics, the wisdom of indigenous traditions, the allure of altered states of consciousness whether achieved through meditation, high adventure or hallucinogens, and the promise of science.
+There are also SBNR Millennials whose spirituality, like that of their parents, is a pastiche of mysticism, psychology, and science.
+They combine Eastern and Western religious teachings with metaphysics in ways that have been around since before the 1970s.
+They’re into experimenting with the autonomy of Buddhism, the magic of metaphysics, the wisdom of indigenous traditions, the allure of altered states of consciousness whether achieved through meditation, high adventure or hallucinogens, and the promise of science.
 They are attracted to holistic thinking, integrated everything, but are not always articulate about what they believe.
 They are not following a rulebook, but rather discovering what feels right as they go.
 Their spirituality is seamlessly woven into the fabric of their lives.

 What Can We Expect Moving Forward?